rokubun/medea-docs/docs/flash_image_guide.md

 <div style="margin: 2rem"></div>

 <img src="/images/flashing_procedure-04.png" style="width: auto; border: 1px solid black;" />
 **Without releasing the button**, insert the USB-C cable to power on the device.
-When booting from the micro SD card, the **CPU LED will light steady blue** after a second or so.<br>
+When booting from the micro SD card, the **CPU LED will light steady blue** after a second or so.
+Once this occurs, you can release the button.<br>

 **If you experience any issues, please consider the following troubleshooting steps:**